 - If non-Bank: Submit monthly Form 1-FRs (for FCM-only firms) or FOCUS reports (for broker-dealers) including Exchange Supplemental Information, through the WinJammer system within 17 business days of month-end

-- If Bank: Submit all financial reports required to be filed with its primary regulator – minimum quarterly basis- filed within 5 days after such statements are filed with it primary banking regulator.
+- If Bank: Submit all financial reports required to be filed with its primary regulator – minimum quarterly basis- filed within 5 calendar days after such statements are filed with it primary banking regulator.

-- If non-Bank: Submit certified financial statements to CME Group’s Audit Department within 60 days of fiscal year-end (for broker-dealers) or 90 days of fiscal year-end (for clearing members which are not registered as broker-dealers)
+- If non-Bank: Submit certified financial statements to CME Group’s Audit Department within 60 days of fiscal year-end

-- If Bank: Submit certified financial statement within 5 days after such statements are filed with its primary banking regulator.
+- If Bank: Submit certified financial statement within 5 calendar days after such statements are filed with its primary banking regulator.

 Deposit a guaranty fund deposit with CME Clearing